redstrate/redstrate.com/content/blog/deepvulkan2/index.md

 validation error: blah blah
 ```

 Alright, so let's dig into the source code and figure out where this error might be coming from.
-Thankfully, I used object naming
+Thankfully, I used object naming,
 so I know exactly what pipeline object is  causing this issue.
 It is on L1221:

 ```cpp